martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 **9.9.8 Key Considerations for AI Agent:**
 *   **Security First:** Reiterate that MCP API keys and sensitive data are server-side only.
 *   **Idempotency:** Where possible and supported by the MCP, implement idempotent calls for critical operations.
-*   **Granular Error Handling:** Differentiate errors (MCP vs. Supabase vs. internal logic) and provide clear feedback/logs.
+*   **Granular Error Handling:** Differentiate errors (MCP vs. chosen backend vs. internal logic) and provide clear feedback/logs.
-*   **Modularity:** Encapsulate interaction logic for each MCP into reusable server-side functions/modules (e.g., in `/lib` or dedicated API routes/Edge Functions).
+*   **Modularity:** Encapsulate interaction logic for each MCP into reusable server-side functions/modules (e.g., in `/lib` or dedicated API routes/serverless functions within the chosen stack).
-*   **Configuration Management:** For MCPs requiring user-specific setup (API keys, etc.), ensure the system allows users to provide these securely, and your code retrieves them from the designated secure storage (environment variables or a secure Supabase table with RLS).
+*   **Configuration Management:** For MCPs requiring user-specific setup (API keys, etc.), ensure the system allows users to provide these securely, and your code retrieves them from the designated secure storage (environment variables or a secure table in the chosen backend with appropriate security like RLS).

 ---

 ## 10. Risks and Dependencies (AI to Identify, User to Validate)

 ### 10.1.
 Risk Identification
-*AI Instruction: Based on the project scope and chosen technologies, identify potential technical risks (e.g., complexity of a feature, integration challenges with a proposed MCP/API, performance bottlenecks with Supabase queries if not designed carefully).
+*AI Instruction: Based on the project scope and chosen technologies, identify potential technical risks (e.g., complexity of a feature, integration challenges with a proposed MCP/API, performance bottlenecks with chosen database queries if not designed carefully).
 The AI's ability to perform deep market/competitive risk analysis is limited; focus on technical and implementation risks.*
 `[AI to Propose Risks for User Validation]`

 ### 10.2.
 Risk Mitigation Plan